 WORKING AROUND SPRINKLERS OR ELECTRICAL AREAS

 Electricity has long been recognized as a serious workplace hazard, exposing employees to such dangers as electrical shock, electrocution, fires and explosions.
-However when we talk about fires, is also important to mention that sprinkler systems are installed in projects to prevent fire breakouts inside buildings, but when these lines with high-pressure water are broken, the sprinkler lines can also turn into catastrophic damage for property and equipment.
+However when we talk about fires, it is also important to mention that sprinkler systems are installed in projects to prevent fire breakouts inside buildings, but when these lines with high-pressure water are broken, the sprinkler lines can also turn into catastrophic damage for property and equipment.

 Therefore we have developed the following guidelines.
 In addition, your supervisor will provide a JHA (Job Hazard Analysis) every time we work in these areas.
 This form will be posted on the work area and it will include emergency numbers and procedures.